christhekeele/shards/README.md

 [{k1,1},{k2,2}]
 ```

-As you may have noticed, it's extremely easy, because almost all ETS functions are
+You'll notice that this extremely easy, since almost all ETS functions are
-implemented by shards, it's only matters of replace `ets` module by `shards`.
+implemented by shards: just use `shards` where you would invoke the `ets` module.

 ### Deleting shards

-**Shards** behaves in elastic way, as you saw, more shards can be added/removed dynamically:
+**Shards** behaves in elastic way: as you can see, more shards can be added/removed dynamically:

 ```erlang
 > shards:delete(mytab1).